leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 ## Desciption

-**`slientruss3d`** is a python package which can solve the resistances, internal forces and joint dispalcements in a stable 2D or 3D truss by `direct stiffness method`.This repo is writen by  :
+**`slientruss3d`** is a python package which can solve the resistances, internal forces and joint dispalcements in a stable 2D or 3D truss by `direct stiffness method`.
+And also can do truss optimization by `Genetic Algorithm (GA)` conveniencely.

+This repo is writen by  :

 ```text
 Taiwan                                          (臺灣)